-Be patient.
+• Be patient.
 It may take a while for children to understand that once the money is spent they cannot have anything else, but they will eventually learn-if you don't give into cries for more money.

 - Resist the urge to rescue your children.
 Stick to what you have stated about wants verses needs.
-This may become difficult while surrounded by other shoppers, but it will teach your children plenty about money and control, which will help them avoid unnecessary debt in the future. - Give your children advice, but allow them to make their own decisions-good or bad.
-Children will learn the most from personal experience, perhand haps especially mistakes.
-"The easiest way to teach children" - habit to begin early- is to borrow some early in life and early in a budget.
+This may become difficult while surrounded by other shoppers, but it will teach your children plenty about money and control, which will help them avoid unnecessary debt in the future. - Give your children advice, but allow them to make their own decisionsgood or bad.
+Children will learn the most from personal experience, perhaps especially mistakes.

+• Saving is an important habit to begin early early in life and early in a budget.
 Teach your children to pay themselves first.
-This means the first money to come out of a paycheck or allowance goes interest into savings. - Be sure there is a goal to work toward, such as saving for a trip to Disneyland, a new bike, a college education or simply a new video game.
+This means the first money to come out of a paycheck or allowance goes into savings.

+- Be sure there is a goal to work toward, such as saving for a trip to Disneyland, a new bike, a college education or simply a new video game.
 Help the child estimate how much the goal costs, and decide how much to save each month in order to reach that goal. - Consider having children contribute to an overall family goal.
 Also, consider matching savings funds as an incentive.

-- While grocery shopping, show your children how to comparison shop, pointing out ways to maximize your dollar, such as reading price labels for price per ounce, or using ads and coupons to plan your menu. - Use play money while making a budget so children can visually see how much money goes to expenses. - Give your children the opportunity to hand money to cashiers, bank tellers, parking attendants, etc. - the value of money checks, show your children how to carry a balance in the check book register.
+- While grocery shopping, show your children how to comparison shop, pointing out ways to maximize your dollar, such as reading price labels for price per ounce, or using ads and coupons to plan your menu. - Use play money while making a ٠ budget so children can visually see how much money goes to expenses. - Give your children the opportunity to ٠ hand money to cashiers, bank tellers, parking attendants, etc.